Sofacosta/Currency-Exchanger/README.md

-# TITLE OF PROJECT
+# CURRENCY EXCHANGER
-## Name of project ( For example: Independent project #3 for Epicodus)
+## Independent project #5 for Epicodus
-### Project initiated: 00-00-0000
+### Project initiated: 03-26-2021
-### Project modified: 00-00-0000
+### Project modified: 03-26-2021
 ### By Sofia Acosta
 ## Project Description
-This is a detailed description of the project.
-A summary of valuable information for the users and developers.
+This is a current exchange application.
+A user should be able to type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).
+To determine the most recent exchange rate, this application will make an API call to the following Exchange Rate [API](https://www.exchangerate-api.com/)
 ## Preview
 * Link to GitHub Pages.